-Greenlanders are counting on Denmark to raise the issue of EU ban on import seal products, due to a burgeoning seal population in the Arctic regions.
-Denmark has the presidency of the EU which it took over i the beginning of 2012.
+Greenlanders are counting on Denmark to raise the issue of the EU ban on importing seal products, due to a burgeoning seal population in the Arctic regions.
+Denmark has the presidency of the EU, which it took over in the beginning of 2012.

 Politiken reports that the Greenland Fisheries and Hunters Organisation KNAPK is hoping that the important seal hunting will be lifted so the seal population will continue to grow normally, and fish stocks as well.

-“Hunting seal and sealskin production ensures employment throughout Greenland and in particular in the outlying regions.
-Seal hunting and skin production helps raise living standards and livelihoods for hunters in our country,” KNAPK Chairman Leif Fontaine told Sermitsiaq in Greenland.
+“Hunting seal and sealskin production ensures employment throughout Greenland and, in particular, in the outlying regions.
+Seal hunting and skin production help raise living standards and livelihoods for hunters in our country,” KNAPK Chairman Leif Fontaine told Sermitsiaq in Greenland.

-"Greenland’s Nature Institute has documented that the 17.5 million seals in the North Atlantic at 16 million tonnes of fish and shellfish each year,” Fontaine says.
-“At the same time we are seeing emaciated seals across all of the Arctic and are concerned that the seals are dying of hunger,” he adds.
+"Greenland’s Nature Institute has documented that the 17.5 million seals in the North Atlantic produce 16 million tonnes of fish and shellfish each year,” Fontaine says.
+“At the same time, we are seeing emaciated seals across all of the Arctic and are concerned that the seals are dying of hunger,” he adds.

 Fontaine notes that Denmark is legally bound to secure the livelihoods of indigenous Greenland hunters.